ZweHtet991997/AIVibeCoding/public/ADMIN_DASHBOARD_CHATBOT_DOCUMENTATION.md

 5. Contact support if the issue persists

 **If forms aren't appearing:**
-1. Check if you're in the correct section (Forms vs. Approvals)
+1. Check if you're in the correct section (Forms vs. Submissions)
 2. Verify your search and filter settings
 3. Refresh the page to reload data
 4. Check if the forms were properly saved